-Currently serving on the board of directors of his homeowners association in Woodmont, Maesk announced that on Thursday, January 18, he will be holding his campaign kick-off party.
+Currently serving on the board of directors of his homeowners’ association in Woodmont, Maesk announced that on Thursday, January 18, he would be holding his campaign kick-off party.

-As a city commissioner, Maesk said that one of the things he will address is the attitude of city government and their ‘can’t do’ attitude.
+As a city commissioner, Maesk said that one of the things he will address is the city government’s attitude and their can’t do attitude.

-“It seems every time city officials are asked to address an issue we hear the reasons why things are the way they are and why they can’t be changed.
+“It seems every time city officials are asked to address an issue; we hear the reasons why things are the way they are and why they can’t be changed.
 That is a failure of leadership and innovation.
-I will change this old, unresponsive mindset to a ‘can do’ attitude,” he said.

-He wants his focus to be on smart business growth, efficient government and building community.
+He wants his focus on smart business growth, efficient government, and building community.

 Maesk knows about business firsthand after starting Maesk Group Inc., where he is a psychotherapist.
 A graduate of Southern New Hampshire University with a bachelor of science degree in marketing, Maesk worked in sales for a bit until deciding that he wanted to work in a field where he could directly impact someone’s life in a positive way – which led him to counseling psychology.
 After being accepted into a graduate psychology program, he moved to California in 1994 to earn his graduate degree.

-Maesk said one of his priorities will be stopping the wasteful spending from commission members.
+Maesk said one of his priorities would be stopping the wasteful spending from commission members.

 “Everyone I’ve talked to is sick and tired of opening the Sun-Sentinel to find another story about Tamarac politicians wasting our hard-earned money. $80,000 was budgeted for the city commissioners and mayor for trips and seminars in 2017.
 That is outrageous, and I will work tirelessly to eliminate this.”